2024-Surf-LLMarking/LLMarking/README.md

 This project aims to achieve high concurrency automatic short answer grading (ASAG) system and implement the construction of service.

-* vLLM supports Continuous batching of incoming requests，using an extra thread for inferencing.
+* vLLM supports Continuous batching of incoming requests, using an extra thread for inferencing.
-* vLLM provides abstracts of asyncio, using asyncio http framework after abstracts of uvicorn+fastapi to achieve http api privision
+* vLLM provides abstracts of asyncio, using asyncio http framework after abstracts of uvicorn+FastAPI to achieve http api privision.
-* vLLM stream response of next token，providing chunk streaming response based on fastapi.
+* vLLM stream response of next token, providing chunk streaming response based on FastAPI.

 ## Supported models